Installation of NetBSD 7 on the Raspberry Pi 2

 # ln -fs /usr/share/zoneinfo/Etc/GMT-1 /etc/localtime

-Because of the POSIX convention, Etc/GMT-1
+Because of the POSIX convention, Etc/GMT-1 is the name of GMT+1

 on Unix.
 If you like to switch to daylight saving time, set: